Millions either malnourished or obese in global nutrition crisis

 Worldwide, at least 41 million children under five are overweight, and in Africa alone, some 10 million children are now classified as overweight.

-"Historically, maternal anaemia and child undernutrition have been seen as separate problems to obesity and non-communicable diseases," said Jessica Fanzo, a professor at Johns Hopkins University in the United States who co-led the Global Nutrition Report.
+"Historically, maternal anaemia and child undernutrition have been seen as separate problems to obesity and non-communicable diseases," said Professor Jessica Fanzo at Johns Hopkins University in the United States, who co-led the Global Nutrition Report.

 "The reality is they are intimately connected and driven by inequalities everywhere in the world.
 That's why governments ... need to tackle them holistically, not as distinct problems."

-Donor funding for nutrition rose by just 2 percent to US$867 million in 2015, the report found.
+Donor funding for nutrition rose by just 2 per cent to US$867 million (S$1.2 million) in 2015, the report found.
 It said funding needs to be "turbo charged" and called for a tripling of global investment in nutrition to US$70 billion over 10 years.

 The Global Nutrition Report is an independently produced annual analysis of the state of the world's nutrition.
 It tracks progress on targets for maternal, infant and young child nutrition and on diet-related chronic diseases adopted by World Health Organization member states.